Kbreezy24/blackbox/README.md

 Absolutely!
 We encourage everyone to give back to the project however possible.
 Here are some ideas:

-Sharing of modifications made to your machine that you think improve the experience or broaden the use case CAD optimization and contribution
+Sharing of modifications made to your machine that you think improve the experience or broaden the use case<br />
+CAD optimization and contribution<br />
-Bug fixes, error reporting, and feedback/suggestions Documentation refinement
+Bug fixes, error reporting, and feedback/suggestions<br />
+Documentation refinement<br />
-Help your peers where possible
+Help your peers where possible<br />
 Purchasing parts through our official store at KB3D.

 # Features and Specs: